GeoscienceAustralia/dea-knowledge-hub/docs/guides/land-cover-explorer.md

 ## View Level 4

-Click **Level 4** in the bottom panel to view the Level 4 dataset.
-(Learn more about the [Level 4 dataset][LandCoverDescription].)
+Click **Level 4** in the bottom panel to view the [Level 4 dataset][LandCoverDescription].

 The Level 4 dataset includes the six base Land Cover classes as well as the sub-classifications of each of these.
 These sub-classifications each have their own colour code.
-You can selectively view any classification or compilation of classifications on the map by using the **Land Use/Land Cover Classes** section in the bottom panel.
+You can selectively view any classification or combination of classifications on the map by using the **Land Use/Land Cover Classes** section in the bottom panel.
 (By default, all classes are displayed on the map.)

-* Tick the checkbox of any of the six base classes to view only that selected class on the map, including all sub-classifications.
+1. Tick the checkbox of any of the six base classes to view only that selected class on the map, including all sub-classifications.
-* Click the name of any of these base classes to view its sub-classifications, and tick the checkbox of any of these to selectively view them on the map.
+1. Click the name of any of these base classes to view its sub-classifications, and tick the checkbox of any of these to selectively view them on the map.
-* Any combination of base classes and sub-classifications can be selectively viewed on the map.
+1. Any combination of base classes and sub-classifications can be selectively viewed on the map.
-* To reset this section to the default values, tick then untick each of the base classes.
+1. To reset this section to the default values, tick then untick each of the base classes.

 ![Land Cover Classes section for Level 4](/_files/land_cover/land-cover-classes-section-level-4.png)